loader

 Ovarian cancer is complex to detect early due to subtle symptoms like pelvic pain, frequent urination, and abdominal discomfort.
 Regular check-ups are essential for timely diagnosis.

 Esophageal cancer typically develops in the lower region of the esophagus and affects the cells lining this tube, which transports food from the throat to the stomach.
-Symptoms may include difficulty swallowing, weight loss, and persistent heartburn.
+In some cases, symptoms may overlap with those seen in stomach cancer, such as difficulty swallowing, weight loss, and persistent heartburn.

 Cancer can have many different causes.
 According to scientists, the combination of numerous elements results in cancer.